-Full details of the business to be conducted at the AGM are given in the Notice of the Meeting on pages 89 to 92.
+Full details of the business to be conducted at the AGM are given in the Notice of the Meeting on pages 90 to 94.

-The ordinary business resolutions 1 to 8 includes receiving and adopting the Company's accounts, to approve the Directors' remuneration policy and annual remuneration report, to re-elect Fiona Wollocombe, Thomas Chambers and Swarupa Pathakji as Directors, and to appoint BDO as auditor for the next year end and to fix their remuneration.
+The ordinary business resolutions 1 to 9 includes receiving and adopting the Company's accounts, to approve the Directors' remuneration policy and report, to re-elect all Directors, and to re-appoint BDO LLP as auditor for the next year end and to fix their remuneration.

-Resolutions relating to the following items of special business will be proposed at the forthcoming Annual
+Resolutions relating to the following items of special business will be proposed at the forthcoming Annual General Meeting for which shareholder approval is required in order to comply either with the Companies Act or the Listing Rules of the Financial Conduct Authority.